Customer choice under threat at Britain's banks

 The financial crisis massively reduced the choices available to British customers, as weaker banks and building societies were forced to merge with stronger rivals.
 By 2011, the biggest four banks had more than three-quarters of all current accounts.

-The answer was to promote the growth a new generation of smaller, more varied, more competitive institutions giving customers more options for handling their money - and to reduce the risk of too-big-to-fail banks that the government might one day have to rescue again.
+The answer was to promote the growth of a new generation of smaller, more varied, more competitive institutions giving customers more options for handling their money - and to reduce the risk of too-big-to-fail banks that the government might one day have to rescue again.

 So the regulations changed and new names appeared on the High Street, online and, crucially, on mobile phone apps.